Koustubh2111/Cofluctuation-and-Entropy-Code-Data/MultiLevel1/spike_detection.rst

 		return Region

 Following the spike clean up, the function **GetRingingClanedUp** is called.
 It aims to eliminate the spikes with a ringing effect in the spikes list curated by getCleanedUp.
-This function uses the parameters "RingSecond" which is the duration to look for ringing in seconds for each spike, "RingNumPeriod" which
-The peaks (maxima) greater than RingCutoff in a duration of RingSecond after the Spike peak location is recorded using the DetectPeaks[reference git] function.
-The ringing metric is then calculated [Insert formula]
+This function uses the parameters "RingSecond" which is the duration to look for ringing in seconds for each spike, "RingNumPeriod" which indicated a period of ringing used as a threshold to eliminate ringing.The peaks (maxima) greater than RingCutoff in a duration of RingSecond after the Spike peak location is recorded using the DetectPeaks function.
+The ringing metric is then calculated.
 The spikes that exceed a threshold set by the "RingCutOff" parameter for the ringing metric are eliminated and new list is curated for the next stage in the function.

 Algorithm IV : getRingingCleanedUp::